toncenter/pytonlib/README.md

 ## Installation

 ### From PyPi
-Currently, the library works with Ubuntu OS.
+Currently, the library works for Windows, Mac and Linux on Intel CPUs.
+#### Windows
+* Install MSVC

 To install package run
 ```bash
 pip install pytonlib
 ```